Clinical Mycology and Parasitology (INIM5013)

 UNIT OF STUDY

 This unit aims to equip graduates with an in-depth knowledge of medical mycology and parasitology that will enable them to work effectively as laboratory personnel in relevant hospital laboratories, clinics or research institutions.
 The course will allow students to develop skills in evaluation of scientific literature, in problem-solving and in scientific communication that will enable graduates to develop careers as administrators or policy-makers in hospitals, health care organizations or government bodies.
-The course structure involves lectures on diseases caused by fungal, protozoan and helminthic agents, laboratory classes on identification of fungal and parasitic infections, and on techniques used in research investigations and tutorials (e.g. clinical cases, investigation of outbreaks of disease and prevention strategies).
+The course structure involves lectures on diseases caused by fungal, protozoan and helminthic agents, laboratory classes on identification of fungal and parasitic infections, molecular typing techniques used to investigate potential disease outbreaks, techniques used in research investigations and specific tutorials (e.g. clinical cases, investigation of outbreaks of disease and prevention strategies).
 Seminars consisting of presentation of specified topics researched by individual students will also form part of the course.
+Specific lectures will be given by clinical and basic science specialists in the field.

 Our courses that offer this unit of study